halibiram/Nuvio-Wiki/docs/installation/android-tv.md

 ## Troubleshooting
 - **Play Protect Warning:** Since Nuvio is not on the Play Store, you might see a "Blocked by Play Protect" popup.
 Tap **More details** > **Install anyway**.
 - **App Not Installed:** Ensure you have enough storage space and that you aren't trying to install the Android TV version on a mobile device.

-2. Enable **Unknown Sources** in your TV settings.
-3. Download the Nuvio TV APK from the official source.
-4. Install using a file manager or "Downloader" app.
-5. Open Nuvio and follow the on-screen setup.